 After review by a NIFA-convened specialty crop relevancy panel, only those applicants with a high scoring SRS will be allowed to submit a full application.
 A targeted call for full proposals is then published.
 After the full applications are submitted, full scientific merit reviews are conducted and a final ranking of proposals is determined.

 All SCRI applications are peer reviewed by a panel of experts in the applicable scientific, extension, and education fields within the specialty crop sector.
 Proposals that pass through the SRS process are reviewed and ranked for merit and relevance by peer review committees, with top ranked proposals selected for funding.

 More information on SCRI can be found on USDA’s program page.

-    The 2008 Farm Bill provided $30 million in mandatory funding for 2008,

-    $50 million in mandatory funding for each year from 2009 to 2012, and

-    mandated the five focus areas that still exist today.
-However, when the

-    2008 Farm Bill expired on October 1, 2012, SCRI’s authorization also

-    expired and no further funding was provided until the 2014 Farm bill

-    passed in January 2014.
+SCRI was first authorized by the 2008 Farm Bill, and provided $30 million in mandatory funding for 2008, $50 million in mandatory funding for each year from 2009 to 2012, and mandated the five focus areas that still exist today.
+However, when the 2008 Farm Bill expired on October 1, 2012, SCRI’s authorization also expired and no further funding was provided until the 2014 Farm bill passed in January 2014.

-    The 2014 Farm bill amends two of the five focus areas to add other

-    methods to improve crop characteristics, and efforts to improve handling

-    and processing.
-It also added a second step to the review process for

-    project submissions whereby a panel of specialty crop industry

-    representatives rank the projects.
-This is in addition to the existing

-    scientific peer review panel process.
-Finally, the 2014 Farm Bill

-    requires more consultation with the National Agriculture Research,

-    Education, Extension, and Economic Advisory Board.
+The 2014 Farm bill amended two of the five focus areas to add other methods to improve crop characteristics, and efforts to improve handling and processing.
+It also added a second step to the review process for project submissions whereby a panel of specialty crop industry representatives rank the projects.
+This is in addition to the existing scientific peer review panel process.
+Finally, the 2014 Farm Bill required more consultation with the National Agriculture Research, Education, Extension, and Economic Advisory Board.

 |Fiscal Year||Total Funding (millions)|